steveszc/ember-focus-trapper/README.md

 ```

 ## Options:
-- disable (boolean, defaults to false) : When disable=true, the focus-trapper does nothing.
+- disable (boolean, defaults to false) : When disable=true all focus management behavior is disabled.
-- cycle (boolean, defaults to false) : When enabled, focus-trapper will cycle focus to the first focusable element when tabbing from the last focusable element, and will cycle focus to the last focusable element when shift-tabbing from the first focusable element.
-When disabled, tabbing from the last focusable element keeps focus on that element, and shift-tabbing from the first focusable element keeps focus on that element.
+- cycle (boolean, defaults to false) : When cycle=true, focus-trapper will cycle focus to the first focusable element when tabbing from the last focusable element, and will cycle focus to the last focusable element when shift-tabbing from the first focusable element.
+When cycle=false, tabbing from the last focusable element keeps focus on that element, and shift-tabbing from the first focusable element keeps focus on that element.

 Contributing
 ------------------------------------------------------------------------------